Teradata/vector-store-examples/README.md

 # vector-store-examples
+## Index

-- Bring external embeddings from Unstructured into a Teradata database table with datatype vector for embeddings
+- Bring External Embeddings from Unstructured into Teradata database table with vector datatype and run semantic similarity search
+- Vector Store Creation with SQL
-- Similarity search using TD_Vectordistance
+- Vector Store Creation with SQL using BYOM